 The fair value of a stock is often much lower than the market value as the latter is heavily influenced by demand, which does not always reflect a share’s fundamentals.
 If the demand for a share goes up while the supply remains constant, then the share price will rise as people are willing to pay more.

 People buy and trade shares as a way to gain exposure to global economic health and growth, as well as an individual company.
-Your decision about whether to invest in stocks or trade on their price will depend on whether your interest is long or short term.
+Your decision about whether to invest in shares or trade on their price will depend on whether you want long-term or short-term exposure.

 Trading shares via derivative products (such as CFDs) is becoming increasingly popular because it enables individuals to go short as well as long – giving you the potential to profit from markets that fall in price, not just those that rise.
 This is because when you are trading CFDs, you are speculating on share price movement only, and you will not be taking ownership of any underlying asset.